Senior Partner and co-founder

 Kim has worked as a paralegal at Goodman Ray since January 2012 and has experience of public and private law, international chi… Read more

-Kim has worked as a paralegal at Goodman Ray since January 2012 and has experience of public and private law, international child abduction matters and complex care cases, assisting Ann Thompson on matter of LB of Islington v Al Alas and Wray EWHC 865 (Fam).
+Kim has worked as a paralegal at Goodman Ray since January 2012 and has experience of public and private law, international child abduction matters and complex care cases, assisting Ann Thompson on the matters of LB of Islington v Al Alas and Wray EWHC 865 (Fam), the matter of LC (Children) (No 2) UKSC1 and Re IB and EB EWHC 369 (Fam) and London Borough of Hillingdon v AO EWHC 75 (Fam).

 Louise studied Law at Leeds University before moving to London to complete the Legal Practice Course at The College of Law.
 Lou… Read more